 Cosyntropin stimulation test (CST) is a frequently used dynamic test for the evaluation of the hypothalamus-pituitary-adrenal (HPA) axis in patients suspected of adrenal insufficiency (AI).
-Adrenal insufficiency is potentially life-threatening conditioning with a very variable clinical presentation and requires a high level of clinical suspicion for diagnosis.
+Adrenal insufficiency is a potentially life-threatening condition with a variable clinical presentation and requires a high level of clinical investigation for diagnosis.
 Without timely intervention, untreated AI can lead to grave complications, including death.

 Etiology and Epidemiology

 AI can be primary, secondary, or tertiary depending on etiology.
 Primary AI is also called Addison disease (AD) named after Thomas Addison, who described it first in 1855.
-Primary AI (AD) could be from autoimmunity, genetic factors, infection, hemorrhage, metastasis, or drugs.
+Primary AI (AD) may be caused by autoimmunity, genetic factors, infection, hemorrhage, metastasis, or drugs.
 AD is a very rare disorder and can affect 1 in 100,000 people.
 The most common cause of AD is autoimmunity in developed countries.

 Central AI could be secondary to decreased adrenocorticotropin (ACTH) secretion from the pituitary (secondary AI) or decreased corticotropin-releasing hormone from the hypothalamus (tertiary AI).
 Exogenous steroids cause decreased ACTH secretion and thus secondary AI.
 Central AI is much more common than primary AI, and prevalence is estimated to be 150 to 280 per million.

 The term relative AI was introduced in 1991 by Rothwell et al. for decreased responsiveness of adrenals after injecting 250 mcg corticotropin in critically ill patients.
 The term was later changed to Critical Illness Related Corticosteroid Deficiency in 2008 by Marik et al.